 Is Knitting or Crochet Easier?

 Knitting and crocheting are fun hobbies that I took up years ago.
 At this point, I am comfortable doing both, but this may not be the same for everyone.
-Moreover, beginners that are considering starting either crochet or knitting may be wondering, “Which one is easier?“
+Moreover, beginners that are considering starting either crochet or knitting may be wondering, “Is knitting or crocheting easier?“

 To be clear, when choosing between knitting and crochet, neither will limit your choices nor creativity.
 Both of these methods can create beautiful projects!